ustun/reactjs-introduction/README.md

 as props?

 We will return back to this question, but let's first turn back to the chat application and ask the same question there.
-Here, should we be storing the friend list in which component, in the main component, in the component that shows the number of online friends or in the component that shows the names of online friends?
+Here, where should we be storing the friend list; in the main component, in the component that shows the number of online friends or in the component that shows the names of online friends?
 Since we need the same data in both the name list and number component, it makes more sense to have the data at the top and let it flow downwards.

 Let's return back to the Counter application.
-Again, the data should be concentrated in the parent component and passed as props downward to the child components.
+Again, the data should be concentrated in the parent component and passed as props, down towards the child components.
 Another advantage of this is that the data is centralized in a common location as in databases.
 This way, the child components are not very concerned about data management and are transformed to simple data visualizers.